Haris-Rx/CyberFortify-Fyp/docs/1-Project_Summary.md

 To build and test a complete cybersecurity defense environment that can:

-- Simulate red team attacks (e.g., brute force, tunneling, DDoS, malware)
+- Demonstrate blue team defense through firewall policies
-- Detect and log threats in real-time using SIEMs and IDS
+- Detect and log threats in real-time using SIEM and IDS
-- Apply role-based access policies using Cisco ISE and AAA
+- Apply role-based access policies using IAM and AAA
-- Demonstrate blue team defense through logs, alerts, and firewall rules

----

-## Key Components

-- **Firewall:** Fortinet – network segmentation and policy enforcement
+- Demonstrate robust network segmentation
-- **IDS/IPS:** Suricata – detects and logs attack traffic in real time
-- **SIEM:** Wazuh and Splunk – event correlation, alerting, and forensic search
-- **Access Control:** Cisco ISE – AAA enforcement using RADIUS/TACACS+, VLAN assignment
-- **Red Team:** Kali Linux – attack simulations using tools like Hydra, Netcat, hping3
+- Simulate red team attacks (e.g. tunneling, DDoS, reverse shells, keyloggers etc)

 ---